shagedorn/StateRestorationDemo/README.md

 Created for a presentation at CocoaHeads Dresden on 09 July 2014.
 The Deckset presentation (rendered as PDF and the Markdown source) is included in the repository.
 Feel free to contact me for questions: [@hagidd](http://twitter.com/hagidd).

-Last tested with Xcode 7.1 and iOS 9.1.
+Last tested with Xcode 7.2 beta 2 and iOS 9.2 beta 2.

 ## Tags